tsuru/tsuru/docs/api.rst

     * URI: /platforms
     * Format: json

-Returns 200 in case of success, and json in the body with a list of plataforms.
+Returns 200 in case of success, and json in the body with a list of platforms.

 Example: